Degaussing vs. Shredding: Hard Drive Destruction

 Degaussing does not work on non-magnetic media, such as CD’s, DVD’s, thumb drives and solid-state hard drives.
 Since the latter can often be easily confused with traditional hard drives, customers are advised to sort through their drives to identify solid-state hard drives prior to presenting them to a data destruction vendor for degaussing.

 High-security customers such as those in government and defense are advised to use both degaussing and shredding to ensure that there is no chance of data recovery from destroyed drives.
-To learn more about degaussing and if this services is right for you, click here.

 Hard Drive Shredding